Internet Safety and Network Acceptable Use

 3. No student pictures (video or still) or audio clips will be published without written permission from the student's parent or guardian.

-4. The District offers student Internet-based electronic mail accounts.
+4. The district offers internet-based electronic mail accounts for students.
 The student accounts are intended for educational purposes.
-Users can access their e-mail from any computer that has Internet access.
+Users can access their e-mail from any computer that has internet access.
 Electronic mail is not guaranteed to be private.
 People who operate the system have access to all mail.
 Messages relating to or in support of illegal or inappropriate activities will be reported to the appropriate authorities.
 All student e-mail accounts are filtered for inappropriate content.
-If for any reason a parent does not wish to have an e-mail account for his/her child, the parent should notify the principal in writing so that his/her child’s name can be removed from the e-mail accounts.
+If, for any reason, a parent does not wish to have an e-mail account for his/her child, the parent should notify the principal in writing so that his/her child’s name can be removed from the e-mail account.

-6. All subject matter on District Web pages shall relate to curriculum, instruction, school-authorized activities, or to the District.
-Neither students nor staff may publish personal home pages as part of District Web sites, or home pages for other individuals or organizations not directly affiliated with the District.
-All pages on the District's server(s) are property of the District.
+6. All subject matter on district web pages shall relate to curriculum, instruction, school-authorized activities, or to the district.
+Neither students nor staff may publish personal home pages as part of district websites, or home pages for other individuals or organizations not directly affiliated with the district.
+All pages on the district's server(s) are the property of the district.

-7. Vandalism is prohibited and will result, at a minimum, in cancelation of privileges.
-Vandalism includes any malicious attempt to harm or destroy data of another user, Internet, or other networks that are connected to any of the Internet infrastructures.
+7. Vandalism is prohibited and will result, at a minimum, in the cancelation of privileges.
+Vandalism includes any malicious attempt to harm or destroy the data of another user, the internet, or other networks that are connected to any of the internet infrastructures.
 Vandalism also includes, but is not limited to, the uploading or creation of computer viruses, deletion or alteration of other user files or applications, removing protection from restricted areas, or the unauthorized blocking of access to information, applications, or areas of the network.

 8. Do not share passwords.
 The only person who should ever use an account is the person to whom it belongs.
 Do not send messages or information with someone else's name on it.

-The following list represents some inappropriate uses of the Internet, which are not permitted by the District, but by no means is this list intended to be exhaustive:
+The following list represents some inappropriate uses of the internet that are not permitted by the district, but by no means is this list intended to be exhaustive:

 1. Commercial advertising, fundraising, or unethical/illegal solicitation.